OOPSDINOSAUR/RL_safety_model/README.md

 ## Evaluation

-Evaluation directory contains all code necessary to generate graphs and results from DeepVent paper.
+The evaluation catalogue contains all the code needed to generate the graphs and results for this thesis.

 1. Basic evaluation